Set up email access control through PowerShell

 For Exchange Online, enter

 outlook.office365.comif you’re using the global Microsoft 365 service.
 For other services, for example Office 365 Germany, see the values of the

 Don’t enter the protocol

 https://or the suffix

 /powershell-liveidto the name.
-The setup wizard adds these automatically.
+The setup assistant adds these automatically.

 Allow all certificates: The EAS proxy doesn’t verify the server certificate.
 Select this for example if you’re using Exchange Server with a self-signed certificate.

 This setting reduces the security of mail server connections.
 Only select it if required by your network environment.

 Service account: The name of the user account you created in the Exchange Server or Exchange Online admin console.